Project Heads

 For this project we aim to successfully tackle the two reference problems with each of the three AI techniques and benchmark their performances.
 Furthermore, with these insights we intend to develop hybrid approaches, i.e., combinations of the three techniques.

-There are two problems in this project, which serve as a reference to evaluate the performance of the different methods.
-We refer to them as reference problems.
-Both of them describe heat transfer phenomena which, in general, are encountered in many different technical applications where systems or components are heating up during operation.
+There is one central problem of industrial relevance in this project, which serves as a reference to evaluate the performance of the different methods.
+It describes heat transfer phenomena which, in general, are encountered in many different technical applications where systems or components are heating up during operation.

 The applications we have in mind here are assets of the electrical grid, such as high-power switch gears or transformers.
 In these kinds of components, one major heat source is the electrical current’s power loss in the conductors, which might have a cross sectional diameter of up to ten centimeters or more.
 Different cooling mechanisms are utilized to keep the system’s temperature below the respective design limits.
 One of the central contributors in this context is convection, a mechanism which is often difficult to simulate in complex settings (especially in its evolution over time) due to being a fluid-solid interaction.
-The two reference problems we consider are therefore both describing primarily convection phenomena.
-The first reference problem (A) focuses on natural convection around conductors in air while the second reference problem (B) describes a setting where conductors are actively cooled by an oil flow, i.e., forced convection.
+The reference problem we consider is therefore both describing primarily convection phenomena.

-The general reasoning behind the two chosen problems was to include the physical phenomena which make their simulation challenging while keeping the problem complexity as low as possible, to avoid high costs for training data generation as well as effort for data handling.
-This is also the reason why both problems are defined in 2D instead of 3D.
+The general reasoning behind chosen problem was to include the physical phenomena which make their simulation challenging while keeping the problem complexity as low as possible, to avoid high costs for training data generation as well as effort for data handling.
+This is also the reason why both the problem is defined in 2D instead of 3D.

 Problems like this are encountered for example in high-power, gas-insulated switch gears.
 Here, not two but three conductors (three-phase current) are enclosed in a metal hull containing an insulating gas (i.e., pressurized air).